bnb-chain/greenfield-storage-provider/docs/modules/manager.md

     // HandleReplicatePieceTask handles the result of replicating piece data to secondary SPs,
     // the request comes from TaskExecutor.
     HandleReplicatePieceTask(ctx context.Context, task task.ReplicatePieceTask) error
-    // HandleSealObjectTask handles the result of sealing object to the greenfield the request comes from TaskExecutor.
+    // HandleSealObjectTask handles the result of sealing object to the mechain the request comes from TaskExecutor.
     HandleSealObjectTask(ctx context.Context, task task.SealObjectTask) error
     // HandleReceivePieceTask handles the result of receiving piece task, the request comes from Receiver that
     // reports have completed ReceivePieceTask to manager and TaskExecutor that the result of confirming whether